moby/moby/man/dockerd.8.md

   driver and "system.slice" for systemd cgroup driver.

 **--config-file**=*"/etc/docker/daemon.json"*
   Specifies the JSON file path to load the configuration from.
+Default is */etc/docker/daemon.json*.

 **--containerd**=""
   Path to containerd socket.